tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 ## Data cleaning

-ATOMClassifier provides data cleaning methods to scale or transform the features and handle missing values, categorical columns, outliers and unbalanced datasets.
+The class provides data cleaning methods to scale or transform the features and handle missing values, categorical columns, outliers and unbalanced datasets.
 Calling on one of them will automatically apply the method on the dataset in the pipeline.